ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 > block: Sheet.() -> Unit = {}

-* you can optionally pass a parameter "block".
+* You can optionally pass a parameter "block".
 If you don't supply it then a lambda that does nothing is used.
 The block also uses a receiver type of Sheet.

 > return if (name != null) {
         createSheet(name)